stuartmau/Allophone/README.md

 ### About

-Each standalone page has a list of about 300 short simple common English words.
+Each standalone page has a list of about 300 short common English words.

 Images courtesy of unsplash.com using two random words from the list.
-The words list has been trimmed to remove suggestive or gendered terms to reduce the frequency of girls in bikinis which fortunately and unfortunately increases and decreases the breadth of topics displayed.
+The word list has been trimmed to remove suggestive or gendered terms to reduce the frequency of girls in bikinis which fortunately and unfortunately both decreases and increases the breadth of topics.

 ### Use